 https://open.spotify.com/playlist/1cpCILxQXoQWVACuPj9TPc

 Below are a few youtube videos for songs I was unable to find on Spotify.
-The first song and video deserves special attention.
-The video shows dancing cartoon characters, in perfect synchrony with the music, as if the cartoons were made to fit the music.
-However, the cartoons are from the 1930’s, almost 100 years ago.
-The person who put it together somehow envisioned syncing footage from several of these cartoons to this music, which they do – amazingly!
-I absolutely love the dog dancing at 2:30 into the clip, as well as how the cartoon trumpets correspond with perfect timing to the sax/trumpet in the song.
+The first song/video deserves mention.
+The video shows dancing cartoon characters, in perfect synchrony with the music.
+The cartoons are from the 1930’s, almost 100 years ago.
+The person who put it together somehow envisioned syncing clips from several of these cartoons to this music, which they do – amazingly!
+Especially the cartoon trumpets with the sax/trumpet in the song.
 Phenomenal editing job and creative effort to say the least.
-And the fact that the cartoons match up in perfect rhythm with this song that came 6 decades or so after it is absolutely bizarre.
+The fact that the cartoons fit like a glove with this song that came 6 decades or so after it is truly bizarre.
 It is as if the cartoons were waiting in the ether for this song to come along and give new life and appreciation to them.
 In the video description, the creator called it a “labor of love”.
 The cartoons were also, since they were drawn by hand tediously back in the day.
-Perhaps all the love that went into both the cartoons, editing, and the song itself is why it has such great energy.
+Perhaps all the love that went into both the cartoons, editing, and the song itself is why it has such fun energy.

 In any case, I hope anybody coming to this page winds up being introduced to some new music that they enjoy, and that a few of these great songs become part of their collection and life!